Karen’s show at the Academy Center for the Arts

 Being an artist for me is not about living in the box of one single signature style.
 It is living in the joy that comes with exploring the range of whole, artful, diverse ways of seeing that the variety of mediums makes possible.
 You have to be a little adventurous if you want to create, and that means being willing, sometimes, to risk making a mess!
 But to create, to be an artist rather than a technician, you have to have the courage to take that chance–especially when it means getting free of one’s own predictable, comfortable, style.
 Variety is the spice of life because it is the catalyst for growth.

 Lawrence Bowden is an emeritus Professor of Religion & Culture and the husband of Lynchburg artist, Karen Bowden.
 He began painting in 1997 following an academic sabbatical in which he studied with internationally recognized Zen painter, calligrapher, and scholar Kazuaki Tanahashi.
-For a decade he concentrated entirely on practicing Zen brush painting.
-After retiring in 2007 he began to work with color on canvas eventually discovering Flashe, a vinyl water medium.
-The work employs the directness and simplicity of a contemporary Zen aesthetic in conversation with the style of a Japanese block print.
-Ukiyo-e.
+For a decade he concentrated entirely on practicing Zen brush painting using hand ground ink on rice papers.
+After retiring in 2007 he ventured into acrylics and eventually discovered Flashe, a vinyl water medium he now uses exclusively.

 My work is simple.
 Disarmingly so I hope.
-To me it is a product of my experience with Zen, not in an illustrative or pictorial sense but in the way in which I construct my paintings.
-However what matters most is not hiding behind some secret ‘Zen meaning’…rather, it’s in what someone sees there–maybe something, maybe nothing.
+To me it is a product of my experience with Zen in the way in which I construct my paintings.
+What matters most is not hiding some esoteric ‘Zen meaning’ within my work, but simply offering a novel image.
+Someone may see something there or, maybe nothing.
 Either is OK.
-Everything you need to know is entirely present on the picture plane.
-My aim is to make something that is sharp, clean, and pleasant to look at, that’s all.
-I want them to be quiet but not dull.
+My aim is to make a painting that is sharp, clean, and intriguing to look at, that’s all.
+I want my paintings to be quiet but not dull.
+Simple but not simplistic.